jjofres/debyetools/docs/source/api/plot.rst

 EOS fittings
 ------------

-By right-clicking over the `fit EOS` button is it possible to trigger the pop up of the plot of the EOS fittings.
+After clicking the `fit EOS` button is it possible to trigger the pop up of the plot of the EOS fittings by hitting the "plot fitting" button.

 .. _tProps_EvV:
 .. figure::  ./images/E(V)_plot.jpeg